03brainy-clicks/Day-1/README.md

 # Day-1
-Day-1 of  30Days of Code
+Day-1 of  30 Days of Code

+I learned the about Git and Github and its command.